Rosa del Olmo Prize

 - The winner of the prize will be determined by calculating the number of points awarded to each shortlisted paper, where 3 points are given for each 1st preference, 2 for each 2nd preference, and 1 point for each third preference.
 The paper scoring the most points wins the prize.
 In the event of a tie on this calculation, the prize will be awarded to the tied paper receiving most 1st preferences.

-- The winner of the prize will be announced in the relevant year in November.
+- The winner of the prize will be announced in the relevant year on December 1.

 References